Kuch Pak Raha Hai

 Step 2:

-Add singhara flour, shredded lauki, green chilli, ginger, coriander, all the spices in a bowl and mix well.
-Add water gradually to make a flowy but thick mixture (Here it took me roughly 3/4 cup water).
+Add singhara flour, shredded lauki, green chilli, ginger, coriander, all the spices to a bowl and mix well.
+Add water gradually to make a flowy but thick batter (Here it took roughly 3/4 cup water).
 You can add more water if required.
-Cover the batter & let it rest for 5 minutes.
+Cover & let it rest for 5 min.

 Making singhara cheela batter.